RavSS/HAVK/README.md

 ### What can it do right now?
 You can type to test your keyboard and count seconds inaccurately.

-It currently has a primitive task scheduler, a custom text renderer, and is working towards a functional user mode.
+It currently has a primitive task scheduler, a custom text renderer, and a technically functional user mode.
+What remains is to create more system calls and expand what tasks can do so they can be meaningful.

 Expect it to do nothing until I decide to release the first major version, as it is still under heavy development.